-“There were lots of times where I wanted to give up in Lean Eating,” she says.
+“There were lots of times where I wanted to give up in Precision Nutrition Coaching,” she says.
 “Sometimes the weight wouldn’t come off, or I’d want to skip workouts or eat bad food.”

 In those times, she tried to stay patient with herself, realizing she didn’t have to be perfect all the time to lose weight.
 Kia learned that if she just picked up and kept going when things got rough, if she focused on small victories every day, she’d make it out a winner in the end.

 Imagine looking at a brand new roll of paper towels sitting on your kitchen counter.

 Now imagine someone coming by and tearing one sheet off.
 The roll doesn’t look any smaller, does it?
 Even if a few more sheets are torn off, there’s still not a big visual difference.
 But what happens when 60 sheets have been torn from the roll of paper towels?
 What does it look like then?

 Kia knows.
 At the beginning of her Precision Nutrition Coaching journey, she barely noticed the physical changes.
 Sure, she felt better.
 But she wasn’t sure if the process was working.
 Then, sheet by sheet, pound by pound, she unveiled her new body.